blegeer/ENVI_S3/README.md

 5. Restart ENVI
 6. Click on the ENVI AWS Explorer tool in extensions

+## Notes / Dependencies
+The AWS functionality depends on interaction of IDL with an external python module (cso_s3utils.py).
+The code will search for this library in the system and user extensions directories.
+If the plug-in is not working - check this first.
+The code loads custom bitmaps from the extensions directories as well. this will not cause code failure.
+The UI will not have the bucket locations.

 ## Build from source
 To build from source.